How to Ship Oversized Loads: Key Points

 Plan Ahead

 Don’t try to push it out at the last second – it’s very likely to end in a disaster.
-Moreover, you are likely to pay more since rates tend to be higher on last-minute loads.
+Moreover, you are likely to pay more since oversize freight rates tend to be higher on last-minute loads.

-Take your time to research and make sure you know what you need.
+Take your time to research and make sure you know what you need, including any required flags and lights for safety.
 Allow your transportation provider to secure proper equipment and permits.
-Work some planning time into your shipping schedule to minimize the risks, which may result in significant time and money losses.

 TMS